thomasrolinger/Chapel-SPLATT/README.md

 1.)
 Fix/look at CSF allocation and see why it seems to be "broken" for some tensors.
 Possibly just reimplement it using SPLATT's newer parallel approach.
 2.)
-Use inline functions where ever SPLATT does
+Start on multi-locale version.
+This will require investigating the reference C/MPI code and understanding what is going on.
 3.)
-Determine why matrix multiply is slower OR get the more numerically stable approach for computing the inverse to work.
+Do a pass through of the code and try to make things more "Chapel-like".
 4.)
-Start on multi-locale version.
-This will require investigating the reference C/MPI code and understanding what is going on.
-5.)
 Implementing mode tiling (perhaps only if it is necessary for the multi-locale version; otherwise, it is something I rarely use myself in practice).